 For some, lighting can be an afterthought, or just simply misunderstood.
+Many people think that the intensity of the light is most important; however, there are many considerations such and color temperature and the CRI of the light source.
 If your work is hanging in a restaurant, for example, they might want dim lighting which might work great for the space—but it might also create a different environment from what you intended.
-Or, if you are hanging your work in a gallery, the lighting will affect the way your painting is seen by customers and visitors.
-These risks can easily be solved by understand CRI—here are some key things to know.
+Or, if you are hanging your work in a gallery, the lighting might be very intense, and this will affect the way your painting is seen by customers and visitors.
+However; in each situation, the intensity of the light on your artwork is far less important than the quality of the light.
+These are why understanding CRI is so important—here are some key things to know.

-CRI essentially refers to how different types of illumination, or light, affected the color of objects as they are perceived when the light hit them.
-The index provides lighting manufacturers to create different lights with CRIs that are best for different situations, i.e. a restaurant and an art gallery.
+CRI essentially refers to how different types of illumination, or light, affects the color of objects as they are perceived when the light hit them.
+CRI compares the light source to the quality of sunlight which is 100 CRI The index provides lighting manufacturers a way to describe the quality of the light produced by a type of light.
 To do this, they manufacture lights on a scale of 1-100:

 - Mercury vapor light sources have a CRI around 49